AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 Convenience of dosing is going to be another significant thing.
 There will be patients who prefer a less frequent dosing regimen.
 And so we see these attributes being able to fit together quite nicely and serve the broader patient population.

-I think there are always pricing dynamics in every market that you operate in.
-I don't see anything in this market that has changed significantly, and I don't anticipate that we'll see something that changes, certainly over what is a reasonable time horizon in the next couple of years.
+I think there's always pricing dynamics in every market that you operate in.
+I don't see anything in this market that has changed significantly, and I don't anticipate that we'll see something that changes, certainly over what is a reasonable time horizon, the next couple of years.
 So I don't see any dynamics there that overly concern me.

 This is still going to boil down to having the right assets and having the right team to be able to execute those assets.
 And we view the whole concept of both upadacitinib and risankizumab in combination with HUMIRA give us a powerful portfolio of medicines to be able to serve this market even more broadly than we serve it today, and that gives us tremendous opportunity to be able to grow this business going forward.